-Launched today at the UN World Data Forum in Bern, the Clearinghouse for Financing Development Data is a new, free online platform that aid recipients, donors and others can use to analyse data financing flows, identify funding gaps, access data on over 15,000 projects, and connect to new communities of experts.
+Launched in October 2021 at the UN World Data Forum in Bern, the Clearinghouse for Financing Development Data is a free online platform that recipients of development finance, donors and others can use to analyse data financing flows, identify funding gaps, access data on over 15,000 projects, and connect to new communities of experts.
 The platform aims to close the stark data financing gap that is preventing progress towards the achievement of the Sustainable Development Goals (SDGs).

 The platform, developed by the Bern Network on Financing Data for Development, a multi-stakeholder alliance created in 2019 by the Swiss Government to promote more and better funding of development data, is intended as a mechanism to mobilise the global community into action towards achieving the SDGs.
 According to the PARIS21 2020 Partner Report on Support to Statistics, two-thirds of national statistical offices urgently need more funding to provide life-saving data amidst the COVID-19 pandemic.

 “The clearinghouse has the potential to go further by putting quality, timely, granular information at the fingertips of decision-makers,” said Patricia Danzi, Director General of the Swiss Agency for Development and Cooperation (SDC)